Soccer-Traore named in Spain squad despite Mali call-up | Sports-Games

 There was also a recall in the Spanish squad for Arsenal's on-loan midfielder Dani Ceballos, while under-fire Chelsea goalkeeper Kepa Arrizabalaga retains his spot in the squad.
 But there was no room for Atletico Madrid's Saul Niguez or Real Madrid midfielder Isco, while Liverpool new boy Thiago Alcantara was absent after testing positive for COVID-19.

+Dani Carvajal was initially selected but withdrew later on Friday with a knee problem that is likely to sideline the Real Madrid defender for two months.
+He was replaced by Barcelona's Sergi Roberto.
 Levante midfielder Jose Campana was the only new name in the 25-man squad that also contains Barca wonder kid Ansu Fati, Tottenham Hotspur new boy Sergio Reguilon and Manchester City trio Eric Garcia, Ferran Torres and Rodri for their friendly against Portugal on Oct.
 7 and two Nations League clashes against Switzerland on Oct.
 10 and Ukraine on Oct.
-13. Spain squad:
+13.